ofr1tz/RepData_PeerAssessment1/PA1_template.md

     mutate(steps = ifelse(is.na(steps), mean(steps, na.rm = TRUE), steps))
 ```

-Now we make a histogram of the total number of steps taken per day **based on the dataset with imputed data**.
+Now we make a histogram of the total number of steps taken per day **based on the dataset with imputed data**:

 ```r